 Goal Gradient Theory

 There are many ways organizations can implement these gamification techniques for optimizing their employee engagement program.
 A points-based reward system based on the organization’s core values and performance metrics can be beneficial in this regard.
 However, it is important to remember that rewards need not be monetary or involve large sums of money.
-The key is to give a frequent positive psychological boost, either through badges, levels or titles, thus acknowledging the work and effort put in by employees, every step of the way.
-The ultimate aim is to infuse a spirit of healthy competition and get excited about attaining the organization’s larger goals and mission.
+The key is to give a frequent positive psychological boost, either through badges, levels or titles, thus acknowledging the work and effort put in by employees.